+The Working Group notes that if ICANN is unable to locate the applicant for the return of excess fees, the amount of the excess for that applicant should be used for the purposes described in Recommendation 15.6.
+Further, to the extent that excess fees per applicant are lower than a predetermined amount, the Working Group believes that the funds should be used for the purposes described in Recommendation 15.6, because the administrative expense associated with refunding or crediting a very small amount may end up exceeding the amount returned.
+The Working Group used the amount of $US1,000 as an example in the Implementation Guidance 15.5, but believes that the actual threshold amount should be determined in implementation.

-Rationale for Recommendations 15.7 and 15.9 and Implementation Guidance 15.8 and 15.10: The Working Group agreed that while cost recovery is the objective of budget planning for the New gTLD Program, it can be difficult to project costs precisely due to numerous variables that are hard to predict, especially the number of applications that will be received in a given application window.
-Therefore the Working Group agreed that it is important for ICANN to have a clear plan to address any budget surpluses or shortfalls that might take place.
-The Working Group agreed that in principle, as the fee is set to fund program costs, any fee charged that is in excess of what is needed should be returned, at least in part, to applicants.
-Further, if the use of an application fee floor (see explanation above) results in additional surplus, the Working Group emphasizes that these funds must be placed in a segregated fund that is only used for the benefit of the New gTLD Program.
-In this regard, the Working Group agreed that just as the New gTLD Program must not use funds from other sources, fees collected through the New gTLD Program should not be used to fund other programs or initiatives.
+Rationale for Recommendation 15.6 and Implementation Guidance 15.7: The Working Group agreed that if the use of an application fee floor (see explanation above) results in additional surplus, these funds must be placed in a segregated fund that is only used for the benefit of the New gTLD Program.
+In this regard, just as the New gTLD Program must not use funds from other sources, fees collected through the New gTLD Program should not be used to fund other programs or initiatives.
 The Working Group lists appropriate uses of excess fees collected that benefit the New gTLD Program.
 Finally, the Working Group agreed that it is important for ICANN to have a contingency fund to support the program if fees are insufficient to support program activities in the short term.
 The Working Group notes that the fund could later be replenished through additional application fees collected in subsequent rounds.

 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.